topheman/react-es6-redux/README.md

 * the unit-tests files are located in `/src` inside `__tests__` folders, named like `*.spec.js`
 * those tests files are run by karma

-This task is launched on `pre-commit` hook & on Travis CI.
+This task is launched on `pre-commit` hook & on [Travis CI](https://travis-ci.org/topheman/react-es6-redux).

 If you wish to generate coverage reports, just `npm run karma-coverage` (those reports are generated on Travis CI anyway and available on [coveralls.io](https://coveralls.io/github/topheman/react-es6-redux)), you will find them in local at `/build/reports/coverage`.

-*Unit tests are still in progress, I assume some parts will be missing - like polyfills for PhantomJS - I'll finish that in a few days.*
+*Note:* Unit-tests are run through karma in PhantomJS (the `webpack.config.js` being injected), they can also be run directly via mocha ([see wiki](https://github.com/topheman/react-es6-redux/wiki/Advanced-tasks#test-tasks)).

 #####End to end tests

+e2e tests are located in `/test/e2e/spec`.

 Open two terminal tabs, on each one: